Lifting gas: Water vapour

 The gaseous state of water is lighter than air (density 0.804 g/L at STP, average molecular mass 18.015 g/mol) due to water's low molar mass when compared with typical atmospheric gases such as nitrogen gas (N2).
 It is non-flammable and much cheaper than helium.
-The concept of using steam for lifting is therefore already 200 years old.
+The concept of using steam for lifting is already 200 years old.
 The biggest challenge has always been to make a material that can resist it.
-In 2003, a university team in Berlin, Germany, has successfully made a 150 °C steam lifted balloon.
+In 2003, a university team in Berlin, Germany, successfully made a 150 °C steam lifted balloon.
 However, such a design is generally impractical due to high boiling point and condensation.

 Hydrogen fluoride

 Hydrogen fluoride is lighter than air and could theoretically be used as a lifting gas.
-However, it is extremely corrosive, highly toxic, expensive, is heavier than other lifting gases, and has a high boiling point of 19.5 °C. Its use would therefore be impractical.
+However, it is extremely corrosive, highly toxic, expensive, is heavier than other lifting gases, and has a low boiling point of 19.5 °C. Its use would therefore be impractical.